 Requirements to Study Medicine in Germany

 German medical universities are among the best in the world and therefore, are highly competitive.
-To get a place in medical course you have to show a good level of knowledge of subjects related to medicine.
+To get a place in a medical course you have to show a good level of knowledge of subjects related to medicine.

 Depending on the country you come from, you might not need a visa to study in Germany, but all non-EU students will need to apply for a student visa/residence permit.